prasoonmhwr/Git-Introduction/README.md

 __Adding .gitignore__

-One last thing before we move to the next section, we can also control which should not be pushed or committed, files like log files or system specific configurational files and any other file which we want in the project but not in the repo, this can be achieved by adding __.gitignore__ file in your main project folder and inside this file we can specify which file we want to skip from committing, see the image below for an example:
+One last thing before we move to the next section, we can also control which file should not be pushed or committed, files like log files or system specific configurational files and any other file which we want in the project but not in the repo, this can be achieved by adding __.gitignore__ file in your main project folder and inside this file we can specify which file we want to skip from committing, see the image below for an example:

 ![picture alt](resources/images/ "Adding .gitignore file")